justind000/nrf24le1_wiring/README.md

 `noPullup()` and `pullup()` are absent and rolled into `pinMode()`

 #####Analog and PWM Functions
-ADC is setup for 12 bit resolution, PWM pre-scaler to 10 and width to 8 bits.
+ADC is setup in 12 bit resolution, PWM pre-scaler to 10 and width to 8 bits.

 ####Interupts
 Not implemented yet but `'interupts()` and `noInterrupts()` work as expected.

 ####Timing
 `millis()` not implemented yet

 `delay()` and `delayMilliseconds()` work as expected

 ####Serial
 `serialBegin()` setups up at 38400 8n1

-print and println are not implemented
+Print and Println are not implemented

 `debugPrint(format, args)` is a macro that wraps `printf_tiny()` and is enabled if DEBUG is defined: